 As always you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support you can write a review on iTunes, make a direct donation, or become a patron on Patreon.

 Federico Pistono is a scientific educator, social activist, blogger, and aspiring filmmaker.

 He has written several articles for newspapers and blogs regarding a variety of topics, from science, technology, Internet communities and social media, artificial intelligence, and climate change.
-He was interviewed by radio and TV stations in Italy, Denmark, and the United Stated.
+He was interviewed by radio and TV stations in Italy, Denmark, and the United States.
 He hosted hundreds of hours of podcasts covering the impact of technology in society, activism, as well as science-related news.
-He was invited to speak at universities, symposia and other events around the world.
+He was invited to speak at universities, symposia, and other events around the world.

 Federico has a formal education in science and technology, with a Bachelor of Science in Computer Science from the University of Verona, Department of Mathematical, Physical and Natural Sciences.
 He continued his studies by following online courses at Stanford on Artificial Intelligence and Machine Learning, as well as many other subjects.
 In 2012 he was accepted to the Graduate Studies Program at Singularity University, NASA Ames Research Center, Silicon Valley.

-He is author of the book Robots will steal your job, but that’s OK: how to survive the economic collapse and be happy, which explores the impact of technological advances have on our lives, what it means to be happy, and provides suggestions on how to avoid a systemic collapse and live happier.
+He is the author of the book Robots will steal your job, but that’s OK: how to survive the economic collapse and be happy, which explores the impact of technological advances have on our lives, what it means to be happy, and provides suggestions on how to avoid a systemic collapse and live happier.